netinvent/command_runner/README.md

 Earlier subprocess.popen implementations didn't have an encoding setting so command_runner will deal with encoding for those.

-#### On the fly (interactive) output
+#### On the fly (interactive screen) output

+**Note: for live output capture and threading, see stream redirection.
+If you want to run your application while command_runner gives back command output, the best way to go is queues / callbacks.**

-command_runner can output a command output on the fly to stdout, eg show output during execution.
+command_runner can output a command output on the fly to stdout, eg show output on screen during execution.
 This is helpful when the command is long, and we need to know the output while execution is ongoing.
 It is also helpful in order to catch partial command output when timeout is reached or a CTRL+C signal is received.
 Example: